 CMU teacher education candidates will review the professional skills and dispositions during EDU 107 (introduction to Teacher Education), on Blackboard, and through their professional education sequence courses and field experiences.

-If a teacher education candidate exhibits signs of consistently not meeting one or more of the professional dispositions listed, please follow the professional dispositions process.
-If the concern is not resolved please continue the procedure by submitting the professional dispositions concern form to the Director of Professional Education, available here.
+If a teacher candidate exhibits signs of consistently not meeting one or more of the professional dispositions listed, please follow the professional dispositions process.
+If the concern is not resolved please continue the procedure by submitting the professional dispositions concern form to the Director of Educator Preparation Programs, available here.

-Once a professional dispositions concern form is submitted to the Director of Professional Education, the concern will be addressed by the Direction of the Professional Dispositions Administrators.
+Once a professional dispositions concern form is submitted to the Director of Educator Preparation Programs, the concern will be addressed by the Direction of the Professional Dispositions Administrators.